 Grass like bulb with ribbed, twisted leaves that stand 10 – 40 cm tall.
 If they are growing in the shade, the leaves are much longer than those growing in the sun.
 The flower spike of white flowers is also often twisted and they are faintly fragrant.
 It is lovely planted as a meadow with various bulbs planted in between.

-This very pretty, fragrant mauve flower is on a 25 cm spike and opens in winter.
+This very pretty, fragrant mauve or white flower is on a 25 cm spike and opens in winter.
 It is cheerful to have one in your garden during the brown, dry Highveld winter.
 The leaves are wider than the Tulbaghia violacea and not as pungent.
-They are also edible.
+They are also edible and are successfully used in a vase.
 It grows best in the semi shade and is used medicinally for fevers, cold, asthma and TB.

 A deciduous shrub to small tree up to 6 m high, with a smooth, greyish brown bark.
 The leaves, which are pink when young, turn dull yellow to orange-red in autumn.
 The small, yellowish green flowers are borne in clusters at the end of the branches from September to November, and this species has male and female flowers on different plants.
 The flowers are followed by the shiny, bright red fruits, in heavy clusters from November to January on the female plants.
 This species grows in almost any kind of soil.
 Young plants need lots of water but once they are established, they do not need much.
 These plants are therefore good subjects for water-wise gardening.
 This shrub does well in a cool soil, with a thick layer of leaf mulch on top.
 It prefers sun or semi-shade.
 It is frost and drought hardy and makes a beautiful container plant.
 It attracts birds, butterflies and other insects.